 At the fingerprint site, applicants are required to produce a qualified State or Federal photo ID before the fingerprint process is started.
 A list of approved ID types may be found on the IDEMIA website at https://uenroll.identogo.com .
 Applicants will not be processed if they cannot produce an acceptable photo ID.
 After the identity of the applicant has been established, all ten fingers are scanned to complete the process.

 Applicants will receive a copy of their report which needs to be submitted to the VIPS office.
 Applicants are urged to make a copy of this letter, as applicants can only access the letter one time from Identogo.
 If an applicant has lost their receipt or needs to confirm their UEID, the applicant may visit the UEP website (https://uenroll.identogo.com/ ) and check the status of their file by providing alternate personal information.
-Applicants will enter their personal information after clicking in the lower portion of that screen to obtain their receipt with the UEID.
+Applicants will enter their personal information after clicking on the lower portion of that screen to obtain their receipt for the UEID.

 4. Mandated Reporter Training

-You need only to complete this training, you do not need to submit proof of completion.
+Training is recommended via the link above.
+You do not need to submit verification of completion.

 All volunteers are responsible for reporting suspected child abuse if they have reasonable cause to suspect that a child is the victim of child abuse if they: